Chapter 2

 echoes away into the night and the audience screams and whistles

-for more.
+and hollers for more.
 As The Works do their rehearsed disappearing act during

 their perennial encore “The End”, the full moon bathes